kbmanseau/crypto-ml/README.md

-# Stock Trading with Machine Learning
+# Crypto Trading with Machine Learning

 ## Overview

-A stock trading bot that uses machine learning to make price predictions.
+This repo is heavily influenced by: https://github.com/DarrellBest/stock-trading-ml I am using his work as a starting point for my project.
+I did not fork the repo because my goals are to evolve this project into something else

 ## Requirements